NCCC Membership Application

 SOP 10.0 Patronage of Members for Products and/or Services (March 6, 2018)

 This is to promote patronage of our members.
 When the Club is seeking products and/or services it should make every consideration possible to first patronize a member(s) for the product and/or service.
-The member(s) should be given the opportunity to competitively bid on the product or service in conjunction with other bids from within or outside the Club.
-Quality, timeliness and costs should all be considered before awarding the business.
+The member(s) should be given the opportunity to competitively bid on the product or service in conjunction with the bids from within or outside the Club.
+Quality, timeliness and cost should all be considered before awarding the business.
 The Membership Director will be responsible for gathering and disbursing information related to products and services of the members.